 Swimming lessons are also available for students who would like to maintain their fitness or who require conditioning training for multi-sport and open water events.

 At the start of each term students are provided with a tailored programme in order to meet their skill level and athletic goals for the year.
 Students are categorised into three levels:

-- A squad – Swimmers who want to compete and train for the WSSSC, NISSSC, NZSSSC and multi-sport or open water events
+- A squad: Swimmers who want to compete and train for the secondary schools' championships and multi-sport or open water events to meet qualifying standards.

-There is a small cost of $80 per student per term which covers the cost of coaching for 20 lessons.
-Additional cost is incurred for entry into secondary school competitions – each competition is usually less than $10.
+There is a small cost of up to $80 per student, per term, which covers the cost of extra coaching for their lessons.
+Additional cost is incurred for entry into secondary school competitions, each competition is usually less than $10.
 Travel, competition and accommodation expenses incurred at tournaments is dispersed to students' accounts.

 For more information about the St Paul’s Swimming Club, visit the website or follow the Facebook page.